- About Us

 If continued, a polygraph examination will be scheduled.
 The examination will be conducted at police headquarters.

 Following the successful completion of the polygraph, a representative from the police department will contact the applicant in reference to their eligibility for employment.
-The applicant may be placed on an eligibility list or offered conditional employment based on the results of a psychological exam.
+The applicant may be placed on an eligibility list or offered conditional employment based on the results of a psychological exam,hearing test and vision test.
 (Note: The psychological exam included both a written assessment and an in-person interview).

-Following the successful completion of the psychological exam, the applicant will be conditionally hired based on the results of the background investigation as it continues.
+Following the successful completion of the psychological exam, hearing test and vision test, the applicant will be conditionally hired based on the results of the background investigation as it continues.